Terms of Service

 b.
 You may optionally specify a separate "Legal Owner Contact".
 (If you do not specify a separate legal owner, the legal owner is the person or organization listed as the administrative contact.)
 This person or organization owns the rights to the account and is the "Registrant" referred to in the domain name agreement.
 The legal owner can replace the administrative contact.
 If we receive conflicting instructions from the administrative contact and the legal owner, we will follow the legal owner's instructions.

 c.
 You may optionally specify a separate "Billing Contact".
 This is the person who pays for the account.
-A separate billing contact can perform billing tasks, such as asking us for copies of past invoices and updating the account credit card, but does not have any legal rights to the account or domain name (for example, he or she cannot update any other contacts or reset the password).
+A separate billing contact can perform billing tasks, such as asking us for copies of past invoices and updating the account credit card, but does not have any legal rights or ownership of the account or domain name (for example, he or she cannot update any other contacts or reset the password).

 d.
 Our order form and control panel also allow you to enter an optional company or organization name for the legal owner.
 You agree to use that option to indicate whether the account and domain name are owned by an individual or by a company/organization: